TheGoldenEye/cointracking_polka/README.md

 ### 3.1 config/config.json

-Please find a template for configuration in `config/config_tpl.json`.
+You can find a template for configuration in `config/config_tpl.json`.
 Instead, the file used by the tool is `config/config.json`.
 If the file does not exist, `config/config_tpl.json` is copied to `config/config.json` during the program start phase.
-You can adapt this file to your needs.
+You can adapt this file (`config.json`) to your needs.

 Here are the parameters defined for the different chains.
 In the `accounts` list you can define the accounts to analyze (stash accounts